 HCD appreciates the commenters' point of view and the commenters' suggestions.
 HCD has carefully considered the comments and has determined that the most prudent approach is to allow the currently proposed code requirements and percentages to be field tested; through real world application and installation throughout the state, prior to futher increasing the percentages.

-Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Sections 4.106.4.2.1 and 4.106.4.2.2 requirements for EV capable spaces at ten (10) percent of total parking spaces, proposing new requirements for low power Level 2 receptacles (EV ready) at twenty-five (25) percent of parking spaces, and Level 2 chargers at five (5) percent of parking spaces in multifamily buildings with 20 or more dwelling units or hotels and motels with 20 or more sleeping units or guestrooms.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Sections 4.106.4.2.1 and 4.106.4.2.2 Section 4.106.4.2.2 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
+HCD is proposing to retain the requirements for EV capable spaces at ten (10) percent of total parking spaces, proposing new requirements for low power Level 2 receptacles (EV ready) at twenty-five (25) percent of parking spaces, and Level 2 chargers at five (5) percent of parking spaces in multifamily buildings with 20 or more dwelling units or hotels and motels with 20 or more sleeping units or guestrooms.
 HCD is also proposing signage for EV ready and EV charger spaces.
+Commenter and Recommendation: